 Argentina's Fernandez balms creditors with 'no haircut' talk

-BUENOS AIRES, Sept 27 (Reuters) - Argentina's presidential front runner Alberto Fernandez has said that, if elected next month, he would aim to avoid haircuts on bond payments and seek a moderate "Uruguay-style" debt restructuring, music to the ears of the country's creditors.
+BUENOS AIRES/NEW YORK, Sept 27 (Reuters) - Argentina's presidential front runner Alberto Fernandez has said that, if elected next month, he would aim to avoid haircuts on bond payments and seek a moderate "Uruguay-style" debt restructuring, music to the ears of the country's creditors.

 Investors are closely watching Fernandez's comments on debt after the South American nation was forced to announce plans to renegotiate around $100 billion in bonds after a sharp market crash in August pushed the country towards default.